enricozb/mollusk/README.md

 But I also love the fact that `xonsh` has its whole state as Python objects.
 So I decided to combine the two.

 This code is 100% garbage.
-It's very hacky, spawning a new fish shell for every command, and yet is still faster than xonsh on its commands.
+It's very hacky, a single python program manages an instance of `xonsh` and an instance of `fish`.
+On pressing `[ENTER]`, fish sends a message to the running `mollusk` instance over a socket, and `mollusk` runs that inside of its child `xonsh` process.

 I consider this an improvement on `xonsh`, but not an improvement on `fish` at the moment.
 Once the main bugs are fixed, I'll probably consider it an